ramdacxp/Tryout/iot/platform-io/lcd/README.md

 ## Pin Layout

-Pin layout with example when connected to D1 Mini.
+Pin layout example when connected to a WeMos D1 Mini.
-As D1 Mini GPIO 2 (D4) is connected to built in LED, this is not used.
+As the pin GPIO 2 (D4) of the D1 Mini is connected to the built-in LED, it is not used.

 | Pin LCD | Description         | Connected to                 | Code |
 |---------|---------------------|------------------------------|------|